bezabu/pp5-drf-api2/README.md

     - Each review comprises some short text and a rating out of 5 stars (with 0 being the lowest option).
 Each review also has a tally of how many likes and comments it has.
 Comments are listed below the review.

+    - The reusable Review component is used to list reviews on the reviews page and on the detail page.
+It uses the review records passed to it as props to display the information.

 ![movies page](/readme_assets/moviespageloggedin.jpg)

   - Movies page